-The Sarbanes-Oxley Act of 2002 (the SOA), Pub.
-L. 107-204, was enacted on July 30, 2002.
-Section 306(b)(1) of the SOA amended section 101 of ERISA to add a new subsection (i), requiring that administrators of individual account plans provide notice to affected participants and beneficiaries in advance of the commencement of any blackout period.
-For purposes of this notice requirement, a blackout period generally includes any period during which the ability of participants or beneficiaries to direct or diversify assets credited to their accounts, to obtain loans from the plan or to obtain distributions from the plan will be temporarily suspended, limited or restricted.
-Elsewhere in the Federal Register today, the Department has published a final rule, to be codified at 29 CFR 2520.101-3, implementing the notice requirements in ERISA section 101(i).
+Section 306(b)(1) of SOA amended section 101 of the Employee Retirement Income Security Act of 1974, as amended (ERISA), to add a new subsection (i) requiring that administrators of individual account plans provide notice to affected participants and beneficiaries in advance of the commencement of any blackout period.
+Elsewhere in the Federal Register today, the Department has published an interim final rule, to be codified at 29 CFR 2520.101-3, implementing the notice requirements in ERISA section 101(i).